SagarBapodara/Skin-Cancer-Detection-CNN-Transfer-Learning/README.md

 # README

-This file contains all the information about the developed skin cancer detection project.
+This file contains all the information about the skin cancer detection project that was developed.

-- Project Developed By: Divyash Kumbhani, Sagar Bapodara and Jay Kanani.

 ## Overview:
-This project aims to classify skin cancer types (Basal Cell Carcinoma, Melanoma, Nevus) using a deep learning model.
+This project uses a deep learning model to classify skin cancer types (Basal Cell Carcinoma, Melanoma, Nevus).
 The model is trained on a dataset containing images of skin lesions.
-Users can upload an image, and the model will predict the type of skin cancer.
+Users can upload a picture, and the model will predict the type of skin cancer.

 ## Tech Used